ruslanaprus/goit-academy-dev-hw13/README.md

 - Update a planet: Use the form at `/updatePlanetForm` with the planet ID and new details.
 - Delete a planet: Use the form at `/deletePlanetByIdForm` and submit the ID.
 - List all planets: Access the page at `/findAllPlanets`.

+**Ticket Operations**:

+- Create a new planet: Navigate to `/createTicketForm` and fill out the form.
+- Find a planet by ID: Use the form at `/findTicketByIdForm` and submit the ID.
+- Update a planet: Use the form at `/updateTicketForm` with the planet ID and new details.
+- Delete a planet: Use the form at `/deleteTicketByIdForm` and submit the ID.
+- List all planets: Access the page at `/findAllTickets`.